Our Story

 Raised in the Pacific Northwest, Nicole is proud to have had the opportunity to call Central Washington home.
 Nicole’s journey to Montana was driven by her thirst for any type of adventure and desire to be a part of a community that values relationships and hard work.
 After a few years in Bozeman as a young professional, Nicole and her husband Chance settled in Helena.
 Of all the places she has lived, Helena is her favorite town she has ever had the pleasure of calling home.
 Nicole is an Architect with SMA Architecture + Design focusing on commercial design of all scales in a variety of market sectors including multifamily, civic, healthcare, and higher education.
 Outside the office, Nicole spends her time experimenting in the kitchen, hiking Montana’s picturesque trails with their chocolate lab Chevy, and traveling all over our beautiful country.
 Most recently she has taken up skiing, which has proven to be one of her biggest adventures yet.

-Pam Bucy President-Elect
+Pam Bucy Board President

 With PPLT Since: 2020